shawm11/oz-auth-php/docs/api-reference.md

         -   _string_ `integrity` — Password string used for HMAC creation and verification

+    -   _array_ `decryptionPasswords` — (Optional) List of possible passwords
+        that could have been used for ticket encryption.
+If this option is given, the `encryptionPassword` must be an array with an `id` value that is a key for this array.
+For password rotation.

-    -   _callable_ `loadAppFunc` — (Required) Function for looking up the application credentials based on the provided credentials ID.
+    -   _callable_ `loadAppFunc` — (Optional if using the [Implicit
+        Workflow](implicit-workflow.md)) Function for looking up the application credentials based on the provided credentials ID.
 This is often done by looking up the application credentials in a database.
 The function must have the following:

         -   Parameter: _string_ `$id` — (Required) Unique ID for the application that is used to look up the application's credentials.